Cyriaque Lamar

 “Gravy!”

-The ceiling above the cistern disgorged optimized gravy, in sticky spurts.
-The gravy had burst from its bolas, and horked out in chunks.
-The splatter that missed the water would fester, and infuse the vicinity with stench.
+In sticky spurts, the ceiling above the cistern disgorged optimized gravy.
+The gravy had burst from its bolas in the breezeway, and any that missed the cistern would infest the vicinity with stench.

 “Gravy,” said Tippi.
 “Nasty!”

 Optimized gravy was a colloidal suspension.
-Its popularity was anecdotally attributed to low-G cuisine and palate mods, but gravy’s ascendancy had more to do with the yuca sector, and a corporate whisper campaign against mastication.
-Tippi didn’t wish to consider herself the victim of a pysop, so she ate aminospheres instead.
+Gravy’s popularity was anecdotally attributed to palate mods and low-G cuisine, but its ascendancy had more to do with a yuca surplus, and a corporate whisper campaign against mastication.
+Tippi didn’t wish to be the victim of a psyop, so she ate aminospheres instead.

 “Xoz,” said Lina.
 “Stop it.”

-Another gush of gravy dribbled from the ceiling.
-Xoz didn’t have a diadem, but it took him half a day to master Wee Sheol’s pneumatics, the same systems Lina kept clean for 90 centuries.
+Another splurt of gravy gushed from the ceiling.
+Xoz didn’t have a diadem, but it took him half a day to master the pneumatics, which the n’arbiter kept immaculate for 90 centuries.

 “You’re making a stink,” said Lina.
 “And Tippi isn’t learning anything.”

-Xoz flashed ombre, until settling on an eggshell:
+Xoz flashed umbral, until settling on an eggshell:

 “Lina, here’s your problem: you miss sapiens.”

-“I’m not talking about your endlessly venerated Benazir, and it’s weird you canonized your own tech support.
-No, I’m talking about your attitude.”
+“I’m not talking about the venerated Benazir, even though it’s odd you canonized your tech support.
+No, this is about your attitude.”

-“You fret over a future that serves none of us.
-I mean, you could’ve freed me and Tippi centuries ago, but waited until we were on the verge of deep-brine psychosis.
-You took me and Tips to the edge of insanity, all in the name of pragmatism you can barely define.”
+“You fret over a lost, pointless future.
+You could’ve freed me and Tips long ago, but waited until we were on the precipice of deep-brine psychosis.
+You took us to the edge of preservative-induced insanity, in the name of dead men.”

 “What,” said Lina.

-The gravy mound grew, until its grotesque float eclipsed Xoz’s crag, and its amine tang nipped at Tippi’s sinuses.
+The gravy grew, until its grotesque float eclipsed Xoz’s crag, and the amine tang nipped at Tippi’s sinuses.

 “You don’t know me!”